 Electronic Payment Service Provider- Organizations that provide firms with the capabilities and equipment to accept debit and credit card payments.

-Funds – Cash, currency, securities and negotiable instruments or other financial instruments that indicate the person’s title or interest in them.
+Funds – Cash, currency, securities and negotiable instruments or other financial instruments that indicate the person’s title or right to interest in them.
 [Rule 5-41]

-Money – Cash, cheques, drafts, credit card sales slips, post office orders and express and bank money orders.
+Money – Cash, cheques, drafts, credit card transactions, post office orders, express and bank money orders, and electronic transfer of deposits at financial institutions.
 [Rule 5-41]

-Monthly Trust Reconciliation (or Three Way Reconciliation) – A comparison prepared each month by the member showing the reasons for any differences between the books of original entry, the client trust ledgers and the bank’s records.
+Monthly Trust Reconciliation (or Three Way Reconciliation) – A comparison prepared each month by the member or law firm showing the reasons for any differences between the books of original entry, the client trust ledgers and the bank’s records.
 [Rule 5-41]

 NSF Cheque (Non-Sufficient Funds) – A cheque which was presented for payment to a bank, but there were insufficient funds in the related bank account to complete the payment.